Porto & Lisbon | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast

-After breakfast, at 10:00 a.m., travel to your hotel in Lisbon, roughly an hour away, together with any other VBT self-guided guests.
-You have the remainder of the day to discover the cultural and historic treasures of the fascinating Portuguese capital.
+Enjoy breakfast at your hotel in Óbidos.
+At 10:00 a.m., complimentary transportation will bring you—along with any other VBT Self-Guided guests—to our post-tour hotel in the heart of Lisbon: Figueira by The Beautique Hotels.
+The scenic transfer takes approximately one hour.
+You have the remainder of the day to discover the cultural and historic treasures of this fascinating Portuguese capital.
 Wander the narrow streets of the Alfama district.
-Explore the fantastic Manueline architecture of the Jerónimos Monastery and Belém Tower.
-Marvel at the enormous Monument to the Discoveries.
-This evening, you may enjoy dinner accompanied by the passionate songs of the city’s famed fado singers.
+Explore the remarkable Manueline architecture of the Jerónimos Monastery and Belém Tower.
+Marvel at the soaring Monument to the Discoveries.
+This evening, you may enjoy dinner accompanied by the passionate songs of Lisbon’s famed fado singers.
+See your VBT city information for specific recommendations on how to make the most of your time.

 Included Meals: Breakfast